J-JackZhou/CIS-1051/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

 The project will ressemblence Fire Emblem//Vanguard Bandit.
-The game will be a 2D top down view turned base game.
+The game will be a 2D top down view strategy turned base game.
 There will be a main boss that need to be defeated inorder to win the game.
+The game will be in a grid like screen.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?